ververica/jupyter-vvp/vvp-magics/README.md

 The possible settings are listed in a parameters dictionary in the example notebook.
 To use these parameters, the switch `-p [parameters-variable-name]` is used in the `flink_sql` Magic.
 If no switch is specified, the default variable `vvp_default_parameters` is used.
-Flink-specific settings must be set in the `flink` section of the dictionary.
-All other settings are set in the `deployment` section.

 ## SQL requests
 ```